What type of RFC is being requested (BCP, Proposed Standard, Internet Standard,

 that are not ready for advancement or are otherwise in an unclear state?
 If

 such normative references exist, what is the plan for their completion?
-No,
+No (15)

-normative references references (see RFC 3967)?
-If so, list these downward
+Are there downward normative references references (see RFC 3967)?
+If so, list

-references to support the Area Director in the Last Call procedure.
-There are
+these downward references to support the Area Director in the Last Call

-information is not in the document, explain why the WG considers it
+discussed.
+If this information is not in the document, explain why the WG

 (18) List any new IANA registries that require Expert Review for future